-consistent with those seen in the phase 3 VIVID and VISTA trials (see Table 3 above).
+consistent with those seem in the phase 3 VIVID and VISTA trials (see Table 3 above).
 6.2 Immunogenicity As with all therapeutic proteins, there is a potential for an immune response in patients treated with EYLEA.
 The immunogenicity of EYLEA was evaluated in serum samples.
-The immunogenicity data reflect the percentage of patients whose test results were considered positive for antibodies to EYLEA in immunoassays.
-The detection of an immuner esponse is highly dependent on the sensitivity and specificity of the assays used, sample handling, timing of sample collection, concomitant medications, and underlying disease.
-For these reasons, comparison of the incidence of antibodies to EYLEA with the incidence of antibodies to the products may be misleading.

-In the wet AMD, RVO, and DME studies, the pre-treatment incidence of immunoreactivity to EYLEA was approximately 1% to 3% across treatment groups.
-After dosing with EYLEA for 24-100 weeks, antibodies to EYLEA were detected in a similar percentage range of patients.
-There were no differences in efficacy or safety between patients with or without immunoreactivity.
+The immunoacquicity data reflect the percentage of patients whose test results were considered possitive for antibodies to EYLEA in immunoacquicity.
+The detection of an immune response is highly dependent on the sensitivity and specificity of the assays used, sample handling, timing of sample collection, concomitant medications, and underlying disease.
+For these reasons, comparison of the incidence of antibodies to EYLEA with the incidence of antibodies to other products may be misleading.
+In the wet AMD, RVO, and DME studies, the pre-treatment incidence of immunoreactivity to EVLEA was approximately 1% to 3% across treatment groups.
+After dosing with EYLEA for 24-100 weeks, antibodies to EYLEA with our immunoreactivity.